silverstripe/cwp/docs/en/releases/cwp-recipe-basic-1.2.0.md

 For more information on how to prepare your existing code for compatibility with 3.2, please review [the 3.2 changelog](https://docs.silverstripe.org/en/3.2/changelogs/3.2.0/) for specific upgrading instructions.

-Please note that the PDO connector, although a new framework feature, is not available by default in CWP.
+Please note that the PDO connector, although a new framework feature, is not currently available in CWP.

 ## Details of security issues